You are here

 Make a list of ten words for a number of categories depending on your learners' needs (do this alphabetically as it will be easier to scan for answers if using procedure 2).
-There is an example worksheet attached with categories you could choose.
-Print out answer sheets for learners in groups.

-- Explain to the learners that they have one minute to write down as many words as they can think of that relate to the category that you choose.
+- Explain to the learners that they have one minute to write down as many words as they can think of that relate to the category that you give them.
 They will receive one point for every word that is the same as yours and a bonus of five if they get all ten.